Buckeye Arizona Real Estate Market Report — July 2026

 Maricopa County is Arizona’s largest county by population and the fourth-largest county in the United States, anchored by metro Phoenix and home to every major West Valley city.
 The Maricopa County guide covers all 25+ published cities, demographic data, top school districts countywide, and economic drivers across the region.

-Buckeye Arizona Real Estate is served by a complex web of independent school districts, which is unusual for a city of its size.
+Buckeye Arizona Real Estate is served by a complex web of six independent school districts, which is unusual for a city of its size.
 Per the Arizona Department of Education FY25 A-F Letter Grades (released April 15, 2026), the primary K-8 districts serving the city are Buckeye Elementary School District (LEA grade B, 8 campuses) and Liberty Elementary School District (LEA grade B, 7 campuses).
-The dominant high school districts are Buckeye Union High School District (LEA grade A, 4 campuses) and Agua Fria Union High School District (LEA grade B, 5 campuses, serves Verrado High School).
-Saddle Mountain Unified School District (LEA grade B, 5 campuses) covers Tartesso, Tonopah Valley, and the rural northwest corridor.
-Arlington Elementary District (LEA grade B) and Palo Verde Elementary District (LEA grade C) each operate a single rural campus inside the broader Buckeye planning area.
+The dominant high school districts are Buckeye Union High School District (LEA grade A, 3 campuses) and Agua Fria Union High School District (LEA grade B, 5 campuses, serves Verrado High School).
+Saddle Mountain Unified School District (LEA grade B, 5 campuses) covers Tartesso and Tonopah Valley.
+Arlington Elementary District (LEA grade B) and Palo Verde Elementary District (LEA grade C) each operate a single rural campus.

 Buckeye Elementary District & Liberty Elementary District… B-Rated K-8 Districts